Please note: Applications are now closed for the 2014 growing season. Applications for the 2015 growing season will open in Fall 2014.

 This bursary was created in appreciation to Cliff Gazee for years and years (and years!) of dedicated leadership in the cause of justice and equity in our community, including serving as the past Chair of Just Food.
 The funds for our first bursary were generously donated by Beau’s All-Natural Brewing Company.

-The Cliff Gazee Bursary will be available each year for one to two test-croppers who require financial assistance to participate in the Start-Up Farm Program.
+The Cliff Gazee Bursary is available each year for one to two test-croppers who require financial assistance to participate in the Start-Up Farm Program.
 The bursary is meant to provide greater access to the program from a wider diversity of participants.

 Small loans are available to test-croppers through a partnership between Just Food and the Ottawa Community Loan Fund, to help cover start-up costs at the beginning of your growing season.
 Loans must be repaid at the end of the growing season.
 Upon acceptance into the program, interested test-croppers can meet with an OCLF representative.
 If a loan is right for them, applications are submitted directly through OCLF.